librick/blog/content/posts/support-me/index.md

 If you enjoy my blog and/or want to support my work, feel free to send ether to `juniperspring.eth`.
 If you're using a modern (as of 2023) Ethereum wallet, you should be able to specify `juniperspring.eth` directly in the address field.
 Any donations will (legally I should say *probably will*) go toward enabling me to continue participating in open source, collaborative, and freely-licensed work.

 If I decide to get fancy I might add a donate button directly to this page, we'll see.
-The ENS entry expired June 6, 2027.
+The ENS entry expires June 6, 2027.
 Hopefully I have reason to update it before then 😄

 Thanks for the love and support,
 ~ Eric 🌱❤️